Amparulekar/Amparulekar.github.io/_pages/about.md

 **Apr 2023** | Received the best project award in the Electronic Design Lab (EE344) course at IIT Bombay!
 **Mar 2023** | Received the best presentation award in the Automatic speech recognition (CS753) course at IIT Bombay!
 **Jan 2023** | Awarded the prestigious MITACS scholarship for a research internship at the University of Toronto through the Globalink Research Internships program, Canada!
-**Dec 2022** | Our work at the IIT Bombay, *Artificial Intelligence-based Eosinophil Count in Gastrointestinal Tract Biopsy* was accepted to the American Gastroenterology Association meet (Gastroenterology Journal) as a poster presentation!
+**Dec 2022** | Our work at IIT Bombay, *Artificial Intelligence-based Eosinophil Count in Gastrointestinal Tract Biopsy* was accepted to the American Gastroenterology Association meet (Gastroenterology Journal) as a poster presentation!
 **Nov 2022** | Received an AP grade (given to less than 2% students) in the Image Processing (EE610) course at IIT Bombay!
 **May 2021** | Received my first AP grade (given to less than 2% students) in the Biology (BB610) course at IIT Bombay!
 **Oct 2020** | Admitted to IIT Bombay as an Electrical Engineering Dual Degree student!